Krish-Anto/reactroutertask/README.md

+designed a web page where users can navigate through the list of Courses listed over using React-Router-Dom .

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.